Wrong, wrong, wrong -

 Tragically, though, the forces of evil

-(totalitarianism, torture and religious genocide)
+(totalitarianism, jihad and genocide)

-have fought back since 2003.
+fought back after 2003.

-They refuse to stop killing.
+They refused to stop killing.

 The western left, which opposed the liberation of Iraq from Saddam,

-They say, in effect, that
+They said, in effect, that

 if evil fights back, evil should win.